NashraSania15/taskflow-pro/README.md

 1. Clone the repository
 2. Run `flutter pub get`
 3. Configure Firebase
-4. Run the app on an emulator or physical device
+4. Run the app on an emulator or physical devices